CSAFE-ISU/cmcR/README.md

 #> # ... with 15 more rows
 ```

-Because so many missing values need to be replaced, the CCF\(_{\max}\)
+Because so many missing values need to be replaced, the
-value calculated in the `fft_ccf` column using frequency-domain
+CCF<sub>max</sub> value calculated in the `fft_ccf` column using
-techniques is not a very good similarity score (doesn’t differentiate
+frequency-domain techniques is not a very good similarity score (doesn’t
-matches from non-matches well).
-However, the `x` and `y` estimated
+differentiate matches from non-matches well).
+However, the `x` and `y`
-translations are good estimates of the “true” translation values needed
+estimated translations are good estimates of the “true” translation
-to align the cell and region.
-To calculate a more accurate similarity
+values needed to align the cell and region.
+To calculate a more accurate
-score, we can use the pairwise-complete correlation in which only pairs
+similarity score, we can use the pairwise-complete correlation in which
-of non-missing pixels are considered in the correlation calculation.
+only pairs of non-missing pixels are considered in the correlation
+calculation.
 This provides a better similarity metric.
-The pairwise-complete
+The
-correlation can be calculated with the `comparison_cor` function.
+pairwise-complete correlation can be calculated with the
+`comparison_cor` function.

 ``` r
 cellTibble %>%